-Fact pattern: The defendant in this case was a church where the victim was attending services.
+Fact pattern: The defendant, in this case, was a church where the victim was attending services.
 The incident took place after the church services ended but on the church grounds.
 The dog was owned by individuals living on the premises of the church.
-The victim sustained a severe dog bite on his leg resulting in a 26 day hospitalization with unsuccessful skin grafts.
+The victim sustained a severe dog bite on his leg resulting in a 26-day hospitalization with unsuccessful skin grafts.

 Legal issues: The plaintiff argued strict liability against the church since they were the keeper of the dog and they must have known about the dangerous nature of this pit bull.
 Previously the pastor of the church had warned the plaintiff to stay away from the dog.
-The defendant’s position was that they were not the keeper of the dog, and they denied having any knowledge about the dogs previous dangerous nature.
+The defendant’s position was that they were not the keeper of the dog, and they denied having any knowledge of the dogs’ previous dangerous nature.
 A jury trial in 1993 resulted in a verdict of $140,000 for the plaintiff.
 Artiga v.
 Assemblies of God.
 Case # BC 047879, Los Angeles Superior Court, Central division.

-Pit bull attacks.
+Pitbull attacks.
 32 y.o man resulting in 15 stitches and scarring on hand in CA

 Fact Pattern: The plaintiff claims that he was attacked in the alley next to the defendant’s home.
 There was a question of fact where the attack took place.